 Afternoon: Hotel Check in after 3:00 PM.
 Rooms may be available earlier based upon demand, call hotel for request.
 Road Scholar program registration from 4:30 - 5:15 PM in the hotel meeting room.
 Meet your program Group Leader and receive your program folder, name tag, the up to date schedule and other important information we will review during Orientation.
 Beginning at 5:30 PM in the hotel meeting room, your coordinator will provide an in-depth program orientation, review the schedule and lead group introductions.
 Come prepare for an adventurous week of learning and new friends!
 Unless otherwise specified, throughout the program, your naturalist Group Leader will describe and explain aspects such as geology, geography, human, and natural history as we pass though spectacular scenery.
 All transportation will be via motor coach unless specified otherwise.
 Please be aware that program activities and scheduled times could change due to local circumstances.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.

-Dinner: After Orientation enjoy a buffet dinner including salad, main entree, sides and dessert in the conference room.
+Dinner: After Orientation enjoy a buffet dinner including salad, main entree, sides and dessert in the hotel conference room.
 Water, ice tea and coffee are included.
 Alcoholic beverages available for purchase at the hotel lounge.

 Evening: At leisure.
 Take the rest of the evening to settle in, relax, and get a good night's sleep for the full day ahead tomorrow.